nimirz/ShapeAtlas/README.md

 6. (Optional) [MITK](https://www.mitk.org/wiki/The_Medical_Imaging_Interaction_Toolkit_(MITK)): if you need to place landmarks

 ### Data Requirements:
-Deformetrica requires coarsley aligned '.vtk' mesh files.
+Deformetrica requires coarsley aligned *.vtk* mesh files.
 This tutorial starts from the object of interest already segmented from scans and saved as 3D mesh files.
-Please use a segmentation software of your choice to export as mesh file (preferably a VTK file, but can convert from STL or PLY), most have an option for this.
-Or, if you have '.nii.gz' segmentations, you can follow the tutorial at the bottom to batch export all of your scans to mesh files.
+Please use a segmentation software of your choice to export as mesh file (preferably a VTK file, but can convert from STL or PLY).
+Or, if you have *.nii.gz* segmentations, you can follow the tutorial at the bottom to batch export all of your scans to mesh files.

 ## Getting Started:
 1. Clone this repository to a local directory.

-2. Create a new conda environment and install required packages using **`requirements.txt`**.
+2. Create a new conda environment and install required packages using **requirements.txt**.
 Open a terminal and run the following commands:
 ```
 conda create --name ShapeAtlas python=3.8